 While this might be a tough conversation, your child needs to understand that his processing differences might only mean it takes him longer to do certain tasks.
 Talking about this can be empowering.
 It’s also the first step to figuring out solutions.

 For example, maybe slow processing speed makes it hard for your child to take notes in class.
-Knowing that can help you work together to come up with note-taking solutions.
+Knowing that can help you work together to come up with

 Don’t forget about the rest of the family.

 Processing speed differences tend to run in families.
 If this is the case in your family, consider telling your child.
 It can be comforting for a child to know he’s “just like Dad.”

 But for children who aren’t like anyone else in the family, it can be especially frustrating.
 In fact, they may act out.
 Siblings might tease him, too.
 You can combat this by explaining to the other kids that everyone learns differently and moves at a different pace.